geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 - **[Apple USB GPU CI without SIP](#sieds-lykles-000857)**: To get the Apple USB GPUs working on CI machines without disabling System Integrity Protection (SIP), a signed binary is required to allow Python to connect to the driver kit.
 The team will also set up three new 5060 GPUs for the Mac CI machines.
 - **[LLVM Pipe Support](#chenyu-001104)**: With real hardware now available for Mac CI, the team discussed removing the LLVM pipe software renderer.
 The consensus is to move the code into a test-only fixture rather than deleting it, which cleans up the main code path while preserving hardware-independent CI tests.
 - **[tinykittens Performance](#chenyu-001502)**: Progress on tinykittens is considered slow as it has not yet achieved state-of-the-art GEMM performance, particularly on consumer GPUs like the 4090.
 The focus is shifting from optimizing GEMM to implementing a flash attention kernel.
-- **[Custom Kernels for Llama Trainer](#chenyu-001928)**: To reduce the memory footprint of the Llama trainer, custom kernels are necessary.
+- **[Custom Kernels for LLaMA Trainer](#chenyu-001928)**: To reduce the memory footprint of the LLaMA trainer, custom kernels are necessary.
 The key kernels needed are flash attention forward and backward.
 Writing the softmax backward component as a single kernel in UOps is the current challenge.
 - **[Openpilot Regressions](#sieds-lykles-002253)**: Two regressions are under investigation: an ONNX model parsing failure, which is likely due to a change in how comma.ai serves LFS files, and a performance regression caused by the removal of a block reordering optimization in the new linearizer.
 - **[Clan2Py Bounty Update](#chenyu-002709)**: The bounty to generate Python bindings from C headers is progressing.
 Remaining tasks include handling Objective-C, resolving a Windows issue, and fixing MyPy errors.
 A potential switch from MyPy to the faster and stricter Pyre type checker is being considered.
 - **[FP8 BERT Training Bounty](#chenyu-003217)**: A contributor is working on training BERT with FP8.
 Initial tests show a ~5% speed improvement, but the training loss stalls.
 The immediate goal is to fix the convergence issues on a single GPU.